Connected Kids is a non-profit organization founded by Dr. Barbara Sorrels in 2016.

 Connected Kids believes that through authentic relationships, people can change, and children can heal.

-To demonstrate this belief, Connected Kids is focusing on educators in 2019 by offering a Trauma-Responsive Fellowship for pre-school and elementary-level teacher teams and their principals.
+To demonstrate this belief, Connected Kids is focusing on educators by offering a Trauma-Responsive Fellowship for pre-school and elementary-level teacher teams and their principals.
 The year-long training program will focus on best practices and make the connection from the theoretical to practical application in over-taxed and challenging classrooms.

 LINK HERE TO LISTEN TO DR. SORREL'S ON NPR RADIO - KWGS STUDIO TULSA ON 89.5 fm.